-It's time for you to get unstuck and feel better.
+It's time for you to get unstuck and feeling better.

 The information and skills we teach go after patterns that keep anxiety and worry in charge of adults, teens, families, and children, sometimes for many generations.
 Our work together will help you understand anxiety and the cognitive and physical patterns keeping you, or your loved one, stuck.
 By working with the brain, nervous system, and the body, we will guide you to restore your belief in your abilities to handle whatever comes your way and move forward with ease.